jelizaga/terminally.js/README.md

 # terminally.js
-Spruce up your site with my JavaScript library for emulating the sequential typing of a terminal.
+Spruce up your site with my JavaScript library for *emulating the sequential typing of a terminal!*

+**Depends on jQuery.js.**